Welcome to the Angry Birds AI Competition Website

 NEW (June 10, 2014): Call for Papers: Special Issue on Physics-based Simulation Games of the IEEE TCIAIG Journal.

 NEW (June 8, 2014): Version 1.31 of the basic game playing software is now available that includes some improved features and fixes.

 Here you will find all the information about upcoming and previous Angry Birds AI Competitions.
 The task of this competition is to develop a computer program that can successfully play Angry Birds.
 The long term goal is to build an intelligent Angry Birds playing agent that can play new levels better than the best human players.

-The next Angry Birds AI competition will be held at ECAI 2014 in Prague, Czech Republic, August 18-22.
+The Angry Birds AI competition has been held at ECAI 2014 in Prague, Czech Republic, August 20-22.
 Please refer to the Call for Participation for further details.
 Previous Angry Birds AI competitions were held in Sydney in December 2012 during the Australasian AI conference and in Beijing in August 2013 during the IJCAI conference.
 Further details about these past competition can be found here.